 - f.
 Process for Appealing to OWD As to general Complaints, the Complainant must first file at the local level unless the Complaint alleges a violation of the provisions of WIOA by OWD.
 OWD shall not have jurisdiction over general Complaints until a LWDA has issued a written resolution on a Complaint.
 Once a LWDA has issued a written resolution on a Complaint, a Complainant may file an appeal of the LWDA's resolution with OWD by attaching the local resolution to the OWD Complaint form.
-OWD's Complaint form is located at https://tcsg.edu/workforce/worksource-georgia/eo-and-grievance-procedureinformation/.
+OWD's Complaint form is located at https://tcsg.edu/worksource/resources-for-practitioners/eo-and-grievanceprocedure-information/.
 Any appeal to OWD of a LWDA's resolution must be filed within sixty (60) days of the date the LWDA issued its written resolution.
-However, a LWDA that fails to issue a written resolution of a locally filed Complaint within sixty (60) days shall give the Complainant the automatic right to file a Complaint within sixty (60) days shall give the issue being appealed within sixty (60) days of receipt.
-Any resolution on the issue being appealed within sixty (60) days of receipt.
+However, a LWDA that fails to issue a written resolution of a locally filed Complaint within sixty (60) days shall give the Complainant the automatic right to file a Complaint with OWD.
+Once OWD has received the Complaint form and the local resolution, OWD shall issue its own resolution on the issue being appealed within sixty (60) days of receipt.
 Any resolution reached by OWD may be appealed to the United States Department of Labor's Employment and Training Administration. - II.
 OWD Complaint Guidelines - a.
 Overview As the State's WIOA grant recipient, OWD shall establish a Complaint procedure in compliance with 29 U.S.C. § 3241(c) which shall govern how OWD responds to Complaints alleging violations of the requirements of WIOA from participants and other interested parties or affected parties.
 In order to resolve grievances at the most local level possible, OWD shall address General Complaints as follows: - b.
 Locally Filed Complaints Not Resolved in 60 Days - A LWDA must resolve Complaints within sixty (60) days of filing.
 In the event a LWDA fails to resolve a Complaint within the required timeframe, the Complainant may contact OWD for assistance. - ii.
 Upon notice that a LWDA has failed to timely resolve a Complaint, OWD shall document the Complaint and issue written notice to the LWDA that the Complaint was not resolved in a timely fashion.
 The notice shall require the LWDA to respond in writing within ten (10) calendar days explaining the basis for the delay.
 The Complainant shall not complete a OWD Complaint form as the LWDA shall still be responsible for resolving the Complaint locally. - iii.
 Upon receipt of the LWDA's response, OWD shall instruct the LWDA to proceed with resolving the Complaint. - c.
 Appeal of resolved Local Complaint